How Long Do LED Lights Last? Do LED Lights Burn Out?

 Lower heat emission

 Do LEDs Last Longer Than Old Bulbs?
+How long can LED lights last?

 Yes, LEDs surpass old bulbs in longevity.
 Their ability to endure longer periods makes them more economical over time.
+LED life expectancy far exceeds that of traditional lighting options.

 Traditional bulbs require frequent replacements, increasing their overall cost.
 In contrast, LEDs save both time and effort due to less frequent changes.
+This is particularly true for LED puck lamps and under cabinet puck lights.

 Common Myths About LED Lifespan

 There are several myths surrounding the lifespan of LED lights.
 One common belief is that LEDs, like traditional bulbs, eventually burn out.
 However, LEDs function differently from incandescent bulbs.
+Many ask, "Do LED lights burn out?" or "Can LED lights burn out?"
+The answer is more complex than a simple yes or no.

 Signs of LED Failure

 Flickering or intermittent operation is another indicator of potential failure.
 Also, excessive heat can lead to diminished performance or quicker degradation.
 Recognizing these symptoms can prevent sudden light loss.
+This applies to various LED products, from LED bar lighting strips to LED puck lights with remote control options.

 Signs of LED Failure: